Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

-Create Your GDPR Agreement Form Now
+Create Your GDPR Consent Form Now

 Using WPForms, you can easily add a GDPR agreement form field to any form on your website.
 That way, the visitor can freely give consent when giving you their personal data.